-- 2.9 The investment manager fees for the Fund are charged as follows: - DB Section: The fees paid to Mercer and the underlying managers within DIS are charged on an ad valorem basis as a percentage of the assets under management. - DC Section: The fund charges paid by the members are charged on an ad valorem basis as a percentage of the assets under management.
-The services provided by Mercer as the investment consultant for the DC Section of the Fund is remunerated through a mixture of time-based and fixed fees for specific projects. - In addition, Willis Towers Watson as Scheme Actuary is remunerated through time-based fees for specific projects. - 2.10 The Trustee believes that these fee structures are appropriate and in line with standard market practice.
+- 2.11 The investment manager fees for the Fund are charged as follows: - DB Section: The fees paid to Mercer and the underlying managers within DIS are charged on an ad valorem basis as a percentage of the assets under management. - DB Section: The Fund is subject to an additional fee for management of the segregated LDI portfolio. - DC Section: The fund charges paid by the members are charged on an ad valorem basis as a percentage of the assets under management.
+The services provided by Mercer as the investment consultant for the DC Section of the Fund is remunerated through a mixture of time-based and fixed fees for specific projects. - In addition, Willis Towers Watson as Scheme Actuary is remunerated through time-based fees for specific projects. - 2.12 The Trustee believes that these fee structures are appropriate and in line with standard market practice.